List of Dragon Ball characters: Fusion characters

 Two individuals wearing a single matching Potara (ポタラ) earring but on opposite ears can trigger a Potara Fusion (ポタラの合体, Potara no Gattai).
 These earrings, usually worn by the Supreme Kai and their aides, combine both users into a new body, as well as an increase in power and personality that is greater than the sum of the two individuals.
 However, there are alternate methods of dissolving the fusion regardless of whoever the participants are, usually by forcing them apart (such as being magically split through a wish granted by Shenron).
 Notable examples of composite characters created by wearing a matching pair of Potara earrings include Kibito Kai, a fusion of Kibito and the East Supreme Kai of Universe 7; Vegito (ベジット Bejitto), a fusion of Goku and Vegeta, also known as Vegerot in the Viz English manga; and Kefla (ケフラ Kefura), a fusion of Caulifla and Kale.
 Mortals have a one-hour time limit before they separate, but if a deity is one of the participants, the fusion is permanent; the deity known as the Old Kaiōshin (老界王神, Rō Kaiōshin) is a fusion of the original East Supreme Kai from 15 generations prior (15代前の東の界王神, Jūgo-Dai mae no Higashi no Supreme Kai) and an old witch who stole one of his Potara earrings and put it on without being aware of the consequences.

 The Namekians demonstrate a related technique early in the Dragon Ball Z series, where one Namekian absorbs the energy, strength, memories, and intelligence or thought patterns of another through a process akin to assimilation (融合, Yūgō).
 Each participant must willingly consent to fuse in this manner and usually, the pair agrees to the stronger of the two serving as the host's body.
 The agreed host places his hand over the chest of the other one and through unknown means, merge with a blinding flash.
 Only the body of the host remains in the aftermath, and the non-host is assimilated and ceases to exist as a body.
 The current incarnation of Piccolo is a notable example, having assimilated two other Namekian individuals into his being.
 Villainous characters like Cell and Majin Buu are also capable of forcibly absorbing other characters in order to acquire greater power by taking advantage of their unique physiology.
+Cell would absorb both Androids 17 and 18 to reach his perfect form, while Buu would absorb Gotenks, Piccolo, and Gohan.